ultimatemovers/wafwaf/en/delivery.md

 ---
-big_title: Rozvoz
+big_title: Delivery
-subtitle: 'Rozvoz jídla - Wolt, Bolt Food a Dáme jídlo! '
+subtitle: Food Delivery - Wolt, Bolt Food and We will give food!
-delivery_title: Rozvoz provádíme v rámci celých měst Praha a Brno
+delivery_title: We provide delivery throughout the cities of Prague and Brno
 wolt: true
 boltfood: true
 damejidlo: true
-delivery_description: 'Rozvážíme každý den.
-Na výběr budou jak sladké (Wafreo či Waftella), tak slané varianty (Ironwaf, Crepedilla, nebo Maplewaf) z našeho stálého menu.
-Součástí bude i “Udělej si vlastní”, kdy si budete moct sestavit jídlo podle vaši chuti.
+delivery_description: We deliver every day.
+There will be both sweet (Wafreo or Waftella) and salty variants (Ironwaf, Crepedilla, or Maplewaf) to choose from from our permanent menu.
+There will also be a "Make your own", where you will be able to compile food according to your taste.
+You choose the base, sweet or salty ingredients and finally some topping.
+We also offer a few of our specialties such as Waf & Cut and BigWaf.
-  Zvolíte základ, sladké či slané přísady a nakonec nějaký toping.
-Dále nabízíme i pár našich specialit jako je Waf&Cut a BigWaf.
-V naší nabídce naleznete i pár nápojů na osvěžení.
-Nezapomeňte si stáhnout aplikaci Bolt Food, Wolt a Dáme jídlo.
-Novinkou je také noční rozvoz každý pátek a sobotu z pobočky IP Pavlova. '
+  In our offer you will also find a few drinks for refreshment.
+Don't forget to download the Bolt Food, Wolt and Dame Food app.
+A novelty is also the night delivery every Friday and Saturday from the IP Pavlova branch.
 delivery_image: "/assets/images/20210305_150014000_ios.jpg"
 layout: deliverylayout
 hero_image: "/uploads/2021/07/24/delivery.png"